 Does professional loan servicing reduce the true cost of capital?

 Professional servicing reduces cost by eliminating manual errors, accelerating loan boarding, maintaining compliance documentation, and managing default workflows efficiently.
-It doesn’t eliminate the underlying cost categories, but it lowers the per-loan cost within each category and makes all costs visible — which is the prerequisite for pricing loans accurately.
+It doesn’t eliminate the underlying cost categories, but it lowers the per-loan cost within each category and makes all costs visible — which is the prerequisite for pricing loans accurately and defending those decisions to capital partners and regulators.

 This content is for informational purposes only and does not constitute legal, financial, or regulatory advice.
 Lending and servicing regulations vary by state.
 Consult a qualified attorney before structuring any loan.